ManjotSingh18/Grosearch/README.md

 ## Flask
 * Creates a tether between Python and HTML/CSS allowing data to be registerd, interpreted and displayed
 ## Selenium
-* Utilized as a versatile web scraper able to scrape several wesbites at an efficent rate mimicking scrolls, and clicks.
+* Utilized as a versatile web scraper able to scrape several wesbites at an efficent rate mimicking scrolls, and clicks

+# Contributions
+Grosearch is open-source and will benefit greatly if given the chance from community contribution.
+The process would include creating a branch from the master, and then adding a new store module (ex.
+Target.py).
+From there the module requires one function a scrape of any variety that is able to get products within a list format with each product being nested either as a dictionary or JSON (Price, Image, Retailer Link, Title).
+Ensure the function returns the list.
+After that update the app.py module within the catch() functions return statement: flask.render_template('search.html', (Insert Store Here)-data = (New Store).DataCapture(item), ...).
+Remember to import the new store module at the top of app.py.
+Following that update Search.html and add a new table below the previous tables mimicking their structure, but with the flask passed variables that hold the new product list.
+When store is sucsessfully incorporated, and displaying products ensure that the companys logo is displayed on the landing page, and credit is given.
+Congratualtions you have expanded the scope, and accessbility of Grosearch.
+Thank you.